wur-bioinformatics/introduction-to-bioinformatics/README.md

 _Assignment II: structure search and visualisation (50 minutes)_

-- a.
+a.
 How many amino acids does the protein have?

 %ANSWER%:::{dropdown} Assignment II answers
-%ANSWER%- a.
+%ANSWER%a.
 The total length is 81 AAs.
 %ANSWER%:::
 :::::
 %PRACTICAL_SEPARATOR%